-Currently, MinAF is the competent authority with regard to food and feed safety and veterinary and phytosanitary issues in Turkey.
+The Law no. 5996 gives the authority to the Ministry of Agriculture and Forestry (MINAF) over food and feed safety and veterinary and phytosanitary issues.
 Under MinAF, the General Directorate of Food and Control (GDFC) is the most important ministerial structure for food and feed safety, veterinary and phytosanitary policies, adoption of legislation related to these policies, relevant official controls and inspections at all stages of processing, distribution, and placing on the market, as well as ensuring animal health and welfare.
-The GDFC is the contact point for international organizations such as Codex Alimentarius Commission, European Food Safety Authority (EFSA), European and Mediterranean Plant Protection Organization (EPPO), World Organization for Animal Health (OIE), World Trade Organization (WTO) and the International Plant Protection Convention (IPPC).
+The GDFC is the contact point for international organizations such as Codex Alimentarius Commission, European Food Safety Authority (EFSA), European and Mediterranean Plant Protection Organization (EPPO), World Organization for Animal Health (WOAH), World Trade Organization (WTO) and the International Plant Protection Convention (IPPC).

-Another important law is Law no. 5977 on Biosafety, which was published in the Official Gazette on March 3, 2010.
-The objective of this law is to establish and implement a biosafety system in order to prevent the potential risks of "genetically modified organisms" and products thereof obtained through modern biotechnological means within the context of scientific and technological advancements; protect human, animal and plant health; safeguard and ensure the sustainable use of the environment and biological diversity and to determine the procedures and principles governing the control, regulation and monitoring of these activities.
+The Law no. 5996 also gives authority to the Ministry of Health (MoH) for the principles and procedures relating to the production, packaging, sale, import, and export of spring water, drinking water, natural mineral water and water for medical purposes, and the principles and procedures relating to compliance with technical and hygienic rules, ensuring fulfillment of quality standards and monitoring and control of quality standards of potable and utility water.
+MoH is also responsible for the principles and procedures relating to the production, import, export, and control of dietary foods for special medical purposes and approval of health claims to be used in the labels of foods and food supplements.
+Another important law is Law no. 5977 on Biosafety, which was published in the Official Gazette in March 2010.
+The objective of this law is to establish and implement a biosafety system in order to prevent the potential risks of "genetically modified organisms" and products thereof obtained through modern biotechnological means; protect human, animal and plant health; safeguard and ensure the sustainable use of the environment and biological diversity; and to determine the procedures and principles governing the control, regulation and monitoring of these activities.
 It governs all activities, including, but not limited to, the research, development, processing, placement on the market, monitoring, utilization, importation, exportation, transportation, preservation, packaging, labeling, and storage regarding genetically engineered products and products thereof.

 In the scope of this law, a Biosafety Board was established in 2011, but following the move to an Executive Presidency in Turkey in 2018, the approval process and authority for biotechnology approvals has been transferred to MinAF.
 The Biosafety Board was abolished on July 9, 2018 by Decree Law 703, and MinAF was authorized on August 1, 2018 to conduct its tasks and responsibilities.
 There are currently 21 corn events and 15 soybean events approved for feed use in Turkey.
 No events are approved for food use or cultivation.
-For more information on Turkey's biosafety policies, please refer to the GAIN Reports on Agricultural Biotechnology Annual Report-2021 for Turkey and Turkish Ministry of Agriculture and Forestry Approves Four More Biotech Events and GE Aspergillus oryzae - Keeps Total Number at 36 dated April 28, 2022 for the current approved events in Turkey.
+For more information on Turkey's biosafety policies, please refer to the FAS GAIN Reports on Agricultural Biotechnology Annual-2022 for Turkey and Turkey Updates List of Approved Biotech Events for the current approved events in Turkey.
 Veterinary medicinal products, human medicinal products, and cosmetics which acquired a license or received approval from the MoH do not fall under the scope of the Biosafety Law.